 This is a good one, obviously the result of a very expensive holiday to Disneyland or DisneyWorld or the Scottish equivalent “Disney work” (“doesn’t work” – get it?)
 A very efficient way to ensure a memory lasts forever.
 The person must have had a great time whilst at the “happiest place on earth” and decided it had such an impact on their life that they wanted it with them forever.
 And who are we to argue?

 We like this one.
 The romantic scene of a couple of young kids, arm in arm, sitting on the grass watching the fireworks display.
 This is a beautiful image and immediately makes us nostalgic for the days of our youth, watching fireworks in the summer nights and the world and the moments seemed like they would last a lifetime.
 Now, thanks to the ink, they will.

 This is very cool, although no one seems to be able to tell me why exactly.
 Nevertheless the author of this shop window quotation has obviously been touched deeply by an event or circumstance in his or her life and felt the need, the impulse, to share their emotions with the world.
 This is a touching photograph, again i am not sure exactly why.

 And finally, fireworks at the Edinburgh Military Tattoo.
 Just my little joke.

-Fireworks in there beauty and brilliance last for only seconds, burning brightly and vigourously they can measure their whole lives in milliseconds and in radiant wondrous heat and light.
+Fireworks in their beauty and brilliance last for only seconds, burning brightly and vigorously they can measure their whole lives in milliseconds and in radiant wondrous heat and light.